tominated/cyberpunk_breach_protocol/readme.md

 decided to not reference the article's implementation at all, as I wanted to see if I could recall anything about dynamic programming from my university days.

-I decided that for my first attempt, I'll do it relatively naiively, and I'm pretty sure what I did is very much NOT dynamic programming, but it runs pretty damn quickly in WSL on my Ryzen 5800X machine (admittedly it's a brand new CPU).
+I decided to implement it relatively naiively, and I'm pretty sure what I did is very much NOT dynamic programming, but it runs pretty damn quickly in WSL on my Ryzen 5800X machine (admittedly it's a brand new CPU).

-I basically map out each possible path that a user could take through a matrix, and keep tally of how much progress is made on each daemon (the in-game name for a hack you will execute).
-If there's not enough buffer left (your in-game 'cyberdeck' has a maximum sequence length - you can upgrade it as you progress), or if the path executes every daemon specified, the path is stopped early.

-I then do a regular old list filter for any paths that have executed every daemon.
-It's certainly far from optimal, and probably allocates WAY more than necessary, but that's probably what I'll work on next.
+Quick glossary:
+Matrix - the square 2D array of values the user can pick (i've called these cells)
+Path - a list of values in the order that they are picked in game
+Daemon - the in-game name for a hack that a user can execute if they follow the correct path
+Buffer - the in-game limit to the path length.
+This is upgradeable in-game by getting a new cyberdeck

+The current algorithm uses a lot of recursion - the possible paths form a tree that can be collapsed down once a path executes all the daemons, or runs out of buffer.
+The algorithm is supplied a matrix, buffer size, and a list of daemons, with scores attached for preferences.
+I recurse through all possible paths, potentially producing a 'result' value if there's any executed daemons for the path.
+These are folded so only the top scoring path remains.

+I think it's relatively efficient for a naiive algorithm - thanks to tail recursion it shouldn't use much memory, and I try not to allocate where easily avoidable.

-Here's an example of the output (as of commit 2bc351c)
+Here's an example of the output (as of commit bbee821)

 ```
 $ dune exec cyberpunk_breach_protocol